Nomads and City Dwellers Institutions and Worldview

 Roland de Vaux

 The Bible is not reliable for ethnographic information.
-And although ethnographic studies have been carried out on sheep-breeding tribes who are beginning to settle down, they are not comparable to the Israelites because they were formerly camel-breeders who had begun to raise cattle.
-But the nomadic Arabs were closely related to the Israelites and are comparable in patterns of society and behavior.
+This is especially true in regard to nomads’ and city dwellers’ institutions and worldview.
+Sheep-breeding tribes who are beginning to settle down were formerly camel-breeders who had begun to raise cattle so they are not comparable to the people of ancient Israel .
+However, the nomadic Arabs were closely related to the Israelites and are comparable in patterns of life and institutions.
 For this reason, the knowledge of pre-Islamic, modern and contemporary Arab life can help in understanding the primitive organization of Israel.
-This comparison is strengthened by biblical parallels.
+Biblical parallels strengthen this comparison.

 Forms of Nomadism